sanskrit/raw_etexts_english/blogs/manasataramgini/2013-10-23_the-tale-of-the-two-classes-of-vanij-s.md

 +++
-title = "The tale of the two classes ofxa0vaNij-s"
+title = "The tale of the two classes of vaNij-s"

 +++
 It is with some trepidation that we discuss the vaNij-s for, belonging